alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_117_eng.md

-# Color Design Notes [Tsujita Kunio]
+# Colour Design Memories, by Kunio Tsujita
 ## Episode 117: It's March Already But...
-New Year Special Edition - *STRONG WORLD ONE PIECE FILM* Notes (Final Part 3) "SW" Main Feature Complete Scene Color Design Notes!
+New Year Special Edition - *STRONG WORLD ONE PIECE FILM* Notes (Final Part 3) "SW" Main Feature Complete Scene Colour Design Notes!
 Part 2

 Yesterday marked exactly one year since I became freelance.
 Wow, that was fast (laugh).
 Still, it was quite a thrilling year.
 While I'd secretly (!) worked on various projects before, this was definitely a big difference.